Skip to content

 Installing the App

-The app is designed for Android tablets, although it is also compatible with Android phones.
-However, the user experience may be less optimal on phones due to their smaller screen sizes.
-Additionally, the app can be installed on Mac and Windows devices using an emulator.
+SailViewer is primarily designed for Android tablets, but it also works on Android phones.
+The experience is less comfortable on phones because of the smaller screen.
+The app can also be used on Mac and Windows through an Android emulator.

 Android

-To install the app on Android devices, get it on Play Store: https://play.google.com/store/apps/details?id=com.ibsailing.trusailviewer
+To install the app on Android, download it from Google Play: https://play.google.com/store/apps/details?id=com.ibsailing.trusailviewer

 Windows

-The app can be installed on Windows via Android Emulator software.
-The full guide for installation is here: https://ib-sailing.com/?page_id=30.
-This version uses the third-party Bluestacks emulator for Windows.
+The app can be used on Windows through Android emulator software.
+The full installation guide is here: https://ib-sailing.com/?page_id=30.
+This option uses the third-party BlueStacks emulator for Windows.

 Mac